 Chaco Culture rangers, archaeologists, geologists, biologists, and paleontologists are available to present free programs in K-12 classrooms in the Four Corners area.
-Call 505-786-7014 x 263 or e-mail to schedule a visit for your class.
+Call 505-786-7014 x 263 or e-mail the Chief of Interpretation to schedule a visit for your class.

-Learn about the archaeological history of Chaco Canyon, archaeological artifacts that provide clues to how the Ancestral Puebloans lived, and preservation efforsts practiced today to preserve and protect these cultural and archaeological resources for the public.
+Chaco Archaeology, Artifacts and Preservation: Learn about the archaeological history of Chaco Canyon, archaeological artifacts that provide clues to how the Ancestral Puebloans lived, and preservation efforts practiced today to preserve and protect these cultural and archaeological resources for the public.

 Navajo Perspective of Rock Art: Chaco Canyon is a unique place full of Navajo history that spans from generation to generation.This program shares the Navajo perspective of the historic rock art as a method of storytelling about the people, the culture, the tradition and their livelihood.

 Secrets in the Dirt: How we know what we know about Chaco: A look at the years of excavations, research and discovery that has continued to change our perspective of the Chacoan people and their culture.